Nightmute, Alaska

 Nightmute (Negtemiut or Negta) is a city and village in Bethel Census Area, Alaska, United States.
-The population was 208 at the 2000 census and 280 as of the 2010 census.
+The population was 208 at the 2000 census, 280 as of the 2010 census and 306 as of the 2020 census.

 History

 Negtemiut literally means ‘the people of the pressed-down place’.
 The first element is negte- ‘to press down on’.
 The suffix is -miut ‘people’.

-It first appeared on the 1940 U.S. Census as the unincorporated native village of "Nigtmuit".
+It first appeared on the 1940 U.S. Census as the unincorporated Native village of "Nigtmuit".
 In 1950 and 1960, it was spelled "Nigtmute".
 In 1970, the spelling used was "Nightmute".
 It formally incorporated in 1974.

 In 1964, many of its residents relocated by dogsled and founded the bayside community of Toksook Bay about 15 mi downriver.
 The relocation was to avoid the yearly spring-winter migration to and from Umkumiut and Nightmute.

 Geography

 Nightmute is located on Nelson Island near Toksook Bay.
 The two villages connect by snowmachine trail in winter.

 According to the United States Census Bureau, the city has a total area of 101.5 sqmi, of which 97.0 sqmi is land and 4.6 sqmi (4.50%) is water.
 Nightmute lies 15 to 17 miles east of the neighboring village of Toksook Bay.